sshahine/JFoenix/README.md

 Feel free to submit your project info to the following <a href="mailto:developers@jfoenix.com" target="_top">email</a>, to be posted on JFoenix github.
 * One more thing, all contributions are appreciated.
 Don't hesitate to add your own contributions to JFoenix :)

-If you would like to support JFoenix project, you can become a backer on <a href="https://www.patreon.com/shadishaheen">Patreon</a> or <a href="https://opencollective.com/jfoenix">Open Collective</a>.
+If you like JFoenix :) and want to support this project, you can become a backer on <a href="https://www.patreon.com/shadishaheen">Patreon</a> or <a href="https://opencollective.com/jfoenix">Open Collective</a>.

 # Projects using JFoenix
 * <a href="http://bcozy.org">BCozy</a>